B3ND1X/air-script/README.md

 ## VIDEO:
 * https://drive.google.com/file/d/1JHz_qeq7M-sfPU6Nh0MtVoqs0EQeNFEt/view?usp=sharing (KALI PC)
 * https://drive.google.com/file/d/1F6777GA08joON5ZYYVb8gWt6bt6WNW-d/view?usp=sharing (KALI RASPBERRY PI SSH)

+## Mobile & Raspberry Pi

+PLEASE NOTE:
-*Please note: NO JAILBREAK is required to SSH to your Pi from iOS!
+* NO JAILBREAK is required to SSH to your Pi from iOS!
 Just download "Terminus" app from AppStore
+* NO ROOT is required when SSH to Pi from Android donwload a terminal of your choice from Google Play
+* For Raspberry Pi users, it's recomended to select only the tools you need to save on space.

 ## HOW TO INSTALL: